Twice-Baked Shortbread That’s Like Biscotti, But Better!

 Twice baked shortbread topped with chocolate chips and lemon rind are on a long, wooden cutting board.

-Le’s make this twice-baked shortbread that’s like biscotti, but better!
+Let’s make this twice-baked shortbread that’s like biscotti, but better!
 Why twice-baked shortbread?
-Well, it’s a long story, but first, let’s start with the recipe.
+The answer is a long story.

 Print